ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/entity-management.md

 The default property name for an identifier is `id` and is of type `string` or `number`.

 It is possible to specify a custom ID selector, but the return type must still be a `string` or `number`.
-Custom ID selectors should be provided when adding or setting an entity.
+Custom ID selectors should be provided when adding, setting, or updating an entity.
 It is not possible to define it via `withEntities`.

-Therefore, all variations of the `add*` and `set*` functions have an optional (last) parameter, which is an object literal that allows to specify the `selectId` function.
+Therefore, all variations of the `add*`, `set*`, and `update*` functions have an optional (last) parameter, which is a config object that allows to specify the `selectId` function.

 For example: